Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: About numerics for large-scale GLEs

 Therefore, if we compute $\tilde \fX$ such that $ \|\fX-\tilde \fX\|_2\le\tol$, then we can choose

 to enforce the \LMIs for the approximated solution.
-However, for large-scale systems arising from some \PDE discretization, $\kappa(\fA_j)$ may be large, resulting in $\perturbation$ several orders of magnitude larger than $\tol$.
+However, for large-scale systems arising from some \PDE discretization, $\kappa(\fA_j)$ may be large, resulting in $\perturbation$ being several orders of magnitude larger than $\tol$.
 In this way, the sum of the neglected singular values of $\hat \fX$ can't be less than $\perturbation$, dramatically affecting the sharpness of the error estimate \eqref{eq:err:est}.
+This consideration also led us to introduce the novel \MOR approach discussed in the next section.